pathfindertools/medusa/content/pages/index.md

     headline: Status
     subhead: ''
     body: >
-      Medusa aims to expands its use cases, using the same technology, such as timelock encryption (public decryption where everyone can read after a specified time).
+      Medusa aims to expand with new use cases, using the same technology.
+      Timelock encryption, the ability for anyone to decrypt information after a specified time, is a planned feature for Medusa's decentralized theshold cryptography network.

-      This project is at an early stage but we have a demo working already on Goerli ethereum testnet at
+      This project is at an early stage but we have a demo working already on the Arbitrum Goerli testnet at
       [demo.medusanet.xyz](http://demo.medusanet.xyz), check it out!
     _template: feature
   - style: